Blenheim Palace: Current design and architecture

-The palace's grand entrance has two approache, one from the long straight drive through wrought iron gates directly into the Great Court, while another, equally if not more impressive, betrays Vanbrugh's true vision: the palace as a bastion or citadel, the true monument and home to a great warrior.
+The palace's grand entrance has two approaches, one from the long straight drive through wrought iron gates directly into the Great Court, while another, equally if not more impressive, betrays Vanbrugh's true vision: the palace as a bastion or citadel, the true monument and home to a great warrior.
 Piercing the windowless, city-like curtain wall of the east court is the great East Gate, a monumental triumphal arch, more Egyptian in design than Roman.
 An optical illusion was created by tapering its walls to create an impression of even greater height.
 Confounding those who accuse Vanbrugh of impracticality, this gate is also the palace's water tower.
 Through the arch of the gate one views across the courtyard a second equally massive gate, that beneath the clock tower, through which one glimpses the Great Court.

 This view of the Duke as an omnipotent being is also reflected in the interior design of the palace, and indeed its axis to certain features in the park.
 It was planned that when the Duke dined in state in his place of honour in the great saloon, he would be the climax of a great procession of architectural mass aggrandising him rather like a proscenium.
 The line of celebration and honour of his victorious life began with the great column of victory surmounted by his statue and detailing his triumphs, and the next point on the great axis, planted with trees in the position of troops, was the epic Roman style bridge.
 The approach continues through the great portico into the hall, its ceiling painted by James Thornhill with the Duke's apotheosis, then on under a great triumphal arch, through the huge marble door-case with the Duke's marble effigy above it (bearing the ducal plaudit "Nor could Augustus better calm mankind"), and into the painted saloon, the most highly decorated room in the palace, where the Duke was to have sat enthroned.

 The Duke was to have sat with his back to the great 30-tonne marble bust of his vanquished foe Louis XIV, positioned high above the south portico.
 Here the defeated King was humiliatingly forced to look down on the great parterre and spoils of his conqueror (rather in the same way as severed heads were displayed generations earlier).
 The Duke did not live long enough to see this majestic tribute realised, and sit enthroned in this architectural vision.
 The Duke and Duchess moved into their apartments on the eastern side of the palace, but the entirety was not completed until after the Duke's death.

 The palace has been Grade I listed on the National Heritage List for England since August 1957.